emmanuelejehiiyere/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C programming language, nested loops and functions
+readme for c function and nested loops